-Objective 1: Violence against women and girls is prevented
+9. Objective One: Violence Against Women and Girls is prevented

 Prevention of VAWG must always be our first priority.
-To prevent VAWG we must address the root causes of the problem.
+In order to prevent VAWG we must address the root causes of the problem.
 As VAWG is the result of gender inequality and discrimination, we will work collaboratively with agencies and communities in tackling the harmful behaviours and attitudes that underpin abuse.
 This approach must include challenging sexist and misogynistic attitudes.
 We want to build confidence across H&F by creating a culture change and a zero-tolerance approach to abuse in all its forms.
 We must also promote the rights of women and girls, including their fundamental human right to live free from abuse in their homes and in public places.